-Actually, yes!
-If you use an accrual-based accounting system and file a cash-basis tax return, you’ll need to record a write-off to adjust the reports in your business’ bookkeeping, but you won’t write it off as a bad debt on your tax return.
+Actually, yes.
+If you use an accrual-based accounting system and file a cash-basis tax return, you’ll need to record a write-off to adjust the reports in your business’s bookkeeping, but you won’t write it off as a bad debt on your tax return.
 Remember, we can’t deduct a bad debt on our return unless we previously reported the income on an earlier return.

 The last test in determining whether you can write off unpaid invoices is considering the likelihood that the invoice will be paid in the future.
 IRS guidelines say that in order to make a business tax deduction on the amount of the unpaid invoice as a bad debt, you must have previously reported the income on a prior tax return and be able to prove that you have taken reasonable steps to collect the invoice from your customer.

 There isn’t a magic number of days that the invoice is past due that makes the invoice eligible for write-off, either.
-According to the IRS, it’s the facts and circumstances surrounding the situation, plus whether the debt on the invoice is considered worthless, that determine whether you can write off the unpaid invoice.
+It’s the facts and circumstances surrounding the situation, plus whether the debt on the invoice is considered worthless, that determine whether you can write off the unpaid invoice.

 In fact, the invoice doesn’t even have to be past due for you to write it off as long as you can prove that it was worthless when you wrote it off.
 This could happen if a customer abruptly goes out of business or tells you flat-out that they have no intention of paying you.

 You’re required to take reasonable steps to collect unpaid invoices before you write them off.
 This could include making phone calls to your customers, sending letters, or even hiring a collection agency to collect the debt.

 If your customer’s payment habits are affecting your own cash flow, you could consider using invoice financing to help minimize the possibility of write-offs.
-See a little more about how invoice financing works, and check what you’re eligible for now if you’d like.
+Learn more about how invoice financing works if you’re considering this option.